Languages of the Caribbean

 There are also a number of creoles and local patois.
 Dozens of the creole languages of the Caribbean are widely used informally among the general population.
-There are also a few additional smaller indigenous languages.
-Many of the indigenous languages have become extinct or are dying out.
+There are also a few additional smaller Indigenous languages.
+Many of the Indigenous languages have become extinct or are dying out.

 At odds with the ever-growing desire for a single Caribbean community, the linguistic diversity of a few Caribbean islands has made language policy an issue in the post-colonial era.
 In recent years, Caribbean islands have become aware of a linguistic inheritance of sorts.
 However, language policies being developed nowadays are mostly aimed at multilingualism.

 Languages

-Most languages spoken in the Caribbean are either European languages (namely English, Spanish, French, and Dutch) or European language-based creoles.
+Most languages spoken in the Caribbean are either European languages (namely Spanish, English, French, and Dutch) or European language-based creoles.

-Spanish-speakers are the most numerous in the Caribbean.
-English is the first or second language in most Caribbean islands and is also the unofficial "language of tourism", the dominant industry in the Caribbean region.
+Spanish speakers are the most numerous in the Caribbean by far, with over 25 million native speakers in the Greater Antilles.
+English is the first or second language in most of the smaller Caribbean islands and is also the unofficial lingua franca of tourism, the dominant industry in the Caribbean region.
 In the Caribbean, the official language is usually determined by whichever colonial power (England, Spain, France, or the Netherlands) held sway over the island first or longest.